tashajeske/Numerical-Analysis/Midterm.md

 3
 ```

-Clearly, 0.166667 &neq; 3.5 and 0.142857 &neq; 3.
+Clearly, 0.166667 is not equal to 3.5 and 0.142857 is not equal to 3.
 Thus, we have found a counterexample for the statement proving it to be false.
 An analytical proof can be found on the next page.

-**Problem 3:**  Chapter 5: Exercise 2

-**Problem 4:**  Chapter 5: Exercise 17 and 18